| Title: | Affinity Propagation Clustering |

 Upon successful completion, the function returns an

-AggExResult
+AggExResult object.

 Similarity matrices can be supplied in dense or sparse format.
 Note, however, that sparse matrices are converted to full dense matrices before clustering which may lead to memory and/or performance bottlenecks for larger data sets.